The Famous WordPress 5-Minute Install:

 “With our famous 5-minute installation, setting up WordPress for the first time is simple.”

-This is the second article in the Dissecting the WordPress 5 Minute Install article series.
-The first segment of the series can be read by visiting:
+This is the fifth article in the Dissecting the WordPress 5 Minute Install article series.
+Read the rest of the series:

 This series reveals what all the mumble, jumble and jargon within the WordPress.org codex sounds like from a beginner’s perspective.
 We methodically pick apart the WordPress 5 Minute Install process to study it and explain what it means.
 Our goal is to guide beginners to a point where they will actually be able to use the WordPress 5 minute install handy guide.